Giordano26/Cifar10-CNN/README.md

 ## Results

-- The model in the actual state v 1.0 could achive a 81% of accuracy within the train of 20 epochs
+- The model in its current state, version 1.0, was able to achieve an accuracy of 81% within 20 epochs of training